kochrt/kochrt.github.io/resume.md

         location: "Oxford, OH",
         time: "2016 - 2017",
         details: [
-            "Created a one-line embeddable javascript plugin (for use by clients to accept payments) as an alternative to interacting directly with our API", "Migrated company website out of Wordpress to independent HTML/CSS/JS" ]
+            "Created a javascript payment processing plugin for clients as a one-line alternative to interacting directly with our API", "Migrated company website out of Wordpress to independent HTML/CSS/JS" ]
     },